 Situated in the heart of Florence, on the Arno, near the Galleria degli Uffizi, the Palazzo is a Medieval building with a facade of bare stone.
 It rises for six floors and is distinguished by rounded windows and rusticated stone arches.

-The Palazzo Castellani is the property of the Italian State, which in turn leases it to the Museo Galileo at a token fee.
+The Palazzo Castellani is the property of the Italian State.

 Spaces and Functions